BRIHI-HOUSSAME/Laravel-Advanced-Concepts/README.md

 # Laravel-Advanced-Concepts

 ## Description:
-This repository is designed to help you practice and understand advanced concepts in Laravel.
+This repository is designed to help me practice and understand advanced concepts in Laravel.
 It covers a variety of essential topics, including:

 - **Service Providers & Service Containers**: Learn how Laravel manages services and dependencies.
 - **Dependency Injection**: Practice injecting dependencies into controllers and services to write clean, maintainable code.